Remote Control Tester: Three Key DIY Projects You Should Know

 Op Amp Circuit Remote Control Tester Project

 It’s pretty straightforward to construct a remote control tester using opamp.
-And the components you need for the project include:
+The components you need for the project include the following:

 • Red LED – 5mm (1)